NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 - Upgrading server machines, and
 - Using more server machines.

-Relying on hardware upgrades to solve performance issues should be a considered after software optimizations as it is costly both financially and from an environmental point of view.
+Relying on hardware upgrades to solve performance issues should be a considered after software optimizations as it can be costly financially and/or from an environmental point of view.

 <figure id="figure-physical-web-bigger">
     <img